19 Apr DJ Or Band For Your Wedding(Last Updated On: 23/12/2018)

 - They will generally have a limited repertoire.
 Do not get me wrong, they will know many songs that are new and old combined.
-However a DJ will have literally thousands upon thousands of songs at their disposal.
+However, a DJ will have literally thousands upon thousands of songs at their disposal.

 - If your wedding is culturally specific you will need to choose one that has the music you want.
-For example if you have a Greek background you will want a group that knows not only traditional Australian songs but also Greek music as well.
+For example, if you have a Greek background you will want a group that knows not only traditional Australian songs but also Greek music as well.
 A DJ can simply download the selected track but a band will have to learn and practice each song.

 Band & DJ For Your Wedding / Event?

-Just like anything when choosing a DJ or band for your wedding reception its up to your budget and personal choice.
-If you would like help planning your wedding and deciding on having a DJ or band contact us today.
+Just like anything when choosing a DJ or band for your wedding reception it’s up to your budget and personal choice.
+If you would like help planning your wedding and are deciding on having a DJ or band contact us today.
 We do not just help you choose a band or a DJ but also to make sure they work together with the rest of the event so everything will run smoothly.

 Are you deciding on having a DJ or band at your wedding reception?
 Which do you prefer?
 Join the discussion and join the discussion below 🙂